-Also, all general unsecured claims received a distribution of one hundred percent of its allowed claim, plus post-petition interest calculated at the Federal judgment rate, payable as follows: fifty percent on the Effective Date, twenty five percent at the conclusion of the next full fiscal quarter after the Effective Date and the remaining twenty five percent, plus any post-petition interest owed, at the conclusion of the second full fiscal quarter after the Effective Date.
+In addition, each of the general unsecured claims received a distribution of 100% of its allowed claim, plus post-petition interest calculated at the Federal judgment rate, payable as follows: 50% on the Effective Date, 25% at the conclusion of the next full fiscal quarter after the Effective Date and the remaining 25%, plus any post-petition interest owed, at the conclusion of the second full fiscal quarter after the Effective Date.
 These claims have been identified as subject to compromise on the balance sheet.

-Upon the Company's emergence from Chapter 11 bankruptcy, the Company adopted fresh start accounting, pursuant to the Financial Accounting Standards Board ("FASB") ASC 852, "Reorganizations", and applied the provisions thereof to its financial statements.
-The Company qualified for fresh start accounting because (i) the holders of existing voting shares of the pre-emergence debtor-in-possession, referred to herein to as the "Predecessor" or "Predecessor Company," received less than 50% of the voting shares of the post-emergence successor entity, which we refer to herein as the "Successor" or "Successor Company" and (ii) the reorganization value of the Company's assets immediately prior to confirmation was less than the post-petition liabilities and allowed claims.
+Upon the Company's emergence from Chapter 11 bankruptcy, the Company adopted fresh start accounting, pursuant to the Financial Accounting Standards Board ("FASB") Accounting Standards Codification 852, "Reorganizations" ("ASC 852"), and applied the provisions thereof to its financial statements.
+The Company qualified for fresh start accounting because (i) the holders of existing voting shares of the pre-emergence debtor-in-possession (the "Predecessor" or "Predecessor Company") received less than 50% of the voting shares of the post-emergence successor entity (the "Successor" or "Successor Company") and (ii) the reorganization value of the Company's assets immediately prior to confirmation was less than the post-petition liabilities and allowed claims.
 The Company applied fresh start accounting on June 30, 2016 when it emerged from bankruptcy protection.
 Adopting fresh start accounting results in a new reporting entity for financial reporting purposes with no beginning retained earnings or deficit.
 The cancellation of all existing shares outstanding on the Effective Date and issuance of new shares of the Successor Company caused a related change of control of the Company under ASC 852.
 Upon the application of fresh start accounting, the Company allocated the reorganization value to its individual assets based on their estimated fair values.
 Reorganization value represents the fair value of the Successor Company's assets before considering liabilities.
 As a result of the application of fresh start accounting, as well as the effects of the implementation of the Plan, the Consolidated Financial Statements on or after June 30, 2016 are not comparable with the Consolidated Financial Statements prior to that date.
 References to "Successor" or "Successor Company" relate to the financial position and results of operations of the reorganized Company subsequent to June 30, 2016.
 References to "Predecessor" or "Predecessor Company" refer to the financial position and results of operations of the Company prior to June 30, 2016.